Anti-waste law (AGEC) for a circular economy: what has been achieved?

 Summary

-The AGEC Act is a bit like Iron Man for thecircular economy: it arrives in shining armor, ready to revolutionize the way we manage waste.
+The AGEC law, is a bit like Iron Man but for thecircular economy: it arrives in shining armor, ready to revolutionize the way we manage waste.
 Adopted in January 2020, its mission is to move us from an "all-throwaway" society to a model where we reuse, repair and recycle.
-Say goodbye to useless plastic packaging, and make way for sustainable products!
+Gone are the plastic packaging useless, and in their place are the sustainable products!

-With concrete measures such as a gradual ban on single-use plastics (goodbye plastic straws and cutlery!), and the introduction of areparability index for electrical and electronic equipment, the AGEC law aims to hit hard.
-Its aim is clear: to extend the life of products, reduce their impact on the environment, and transform the way we consume.
+With concrete measures, such as the gradual ban on single-use plastics (goodbye plastic straws and cutlery!), and the introduction of thereparability index on electrical and electronic equipment, the AGEC law aims to hit hard.
+Its aim is clear: to extend the lifespan of products, reduce their impact on the environment, and transform our consumption.

-In fact, one of the pillars of this law is based on Extended Producer Responsibility (EPR), a principle whereby manufacturers are responsible for the entire life cycle of their products.
-In concrete terms, this means that they must finance the collection and recycling of what they produce.
+In fact, one of the pillars of this law is based on extended producer responsibility (EPR), a principle according to which manufacturers are responsible for the entire lifecycle of their products.
+In concrete terms, this means that they must finance the collection and the recycling of what they produce.
 A blow for big business?
-Perhaps, but a giant step for the planet. 🌍
+Perhaps, but a giant step forward for the planet. 🌍

 2. Recycling is good, but reusing is better! 🛠️

-So, what concrete changes for you, enlightened consumer?
-First, let's talk about the repair bonus.
-The AGEC law encourages people to repair objects instead of throwing them away.
+So, what are the concrete changes for you, the enlightened consumer?
+First of all, let's talk about bonus réparation.
+The AGEC law encourages repair objects instead of throwing them away.
 Thanks to dedicated funding, you can now repair your old phone or your broken-down blender at a lower cost.
-According to ADEME (the French Agency for Ecological Transition), this system is expected to reduce wasteelectrical and electronic equipment by 40%.
-Impressive, isn't it?
+According to ADEME (the French Agency for Ecological Transition), this system should reduce waste fromelectrical and electronic equipment by 40%.
+Impressive, no?

 What about plastic packaging?
-The war on plastic continues.
-Theban on plastic packaging for bulk fruit and vegetables is underway, and the ultimate aim is to make such packaging reusable or compostable.
+The war against plastic continues.
+Theban on plastic packaging for bulk fruit and vegetables is well underway, and the ultimate aim is to make such packaging reusable or compostable.
 However, there's a small downside: this measure is sometimes difficult to apply on supermarket shelves.
-Yes, even the best laws can come up against obstacles... or rather, plastics on the shelves.
+Yes, even the best laws can run into roadblocks... or rather, plastics on the shelves.

 3. AGEC and the recycling headache: Mission impossible?

-Okay, the AGEC law wants us to recycle more.
+All right, the AGEC law wants us to recycle more.
 But what does it actually achieve?
-In France, we've long been a bad pupil when it comes to recycling.
+In France, we've long been poor performers when it comes to recycling.
 According to data from Zero Waste France, only 25% of plastic waste is recycled.
-Yes, we're far from the green superheroes we'd like to be.
+Yes, we're a long way from being the green superheroes we'd like to be.

-Another major focus of the AGEC law is the reduction of food waste.
+The AGEC law's main focus is also on reducing food waste.
 With strict measures to combat food waste, supermarkets are required to redistribute their unsold food to associations.
-A fine gesture for the planet and for those in need.
-But as someone else would say, there's still a lot of work to be done: in 2021, nearly 10 million tonnes of food were thrown away in France.
+A nice gesture for the planet and for those in need.
+But as the saying goes, there's still work to be done: in 2021, nearly 10 million tonnes of food were thrown away in France.
 Yes, it hurts the planet... and the heart.

 AGEC: super-law or smoke and mirrors?